As I came across a left over spire...

-The church in the village I live in has a so-called obtuse tower.
+The church in the small village I live in had a so-called obtuse tower.
 The spire was removed in the late sixties of the 20th century.

 Thinking about my fellow villagers and their project, I thought: Why not put a neo gothic spire on top of a neo roman church?

 They are almost of the same age (late 19th century).
-And so it will happen.
+As a middle man I only connected the right people with each other, and so it was going to happen.

 The church with its spire.
 Photo taken by G.J.
 Dukker in december 1965 (courtesy Rijksdienst voor het Cultureel Erfgoed).

 The neo gothic spire as it was waiting for a new destination for over 20 years in Velserbroek.

 The church with its obtuse tower.
 I took this photo in february 2020 from about the same viewing point as the photo above.
 The tree shows off 55 years of growth.

 And finally a phote taken in november 2022.
 The reconstruction has been done queit well.